armoredsoftware/protocol/measurer/README.md

 2. In a separate VM on the same node, launch the relay and then the measurer.
 (See below for details)
 3. Get talking!

-*** You may need to set path to 'common' and 'include' in ./relay/Makefile.
+*** You may need to set the path to 'common' and 'include' in ./relay/Makefile.
 (This is not necessary if you 'code' directory is in the same directory as 'protocol') ***

 THE FAKE ATTESTER